hoglet67/SBC09/doc/memory map 2pal.md

         QA13 = (16KMODE & A13)  # (!16KMODE & QA19 & A13) # (!16KMODE & !QA19 & !A13);

 Or am I missing something?
 (Probably!)

+DMB: Ed originally had the idea of allowing both MMUs to be written in parallel in 8K mode to remap a 16K region.
+This would allow a BBC MOS to remap a ROM with a single write, even in 8K mode.
+However, we later realised that for it to work different MMU data would need to be written into the two MMUs, and that was difficult to achieve without adding extra chips.

+You suggestion above is an alternative approach that avoids the needs to perturb the MMU input data by instead perturbing the MMU output data (QA13 = QA19 xor A13).

+This is quite clever, but I think imposes constraints in 8K mode on how the blocks are allocated (i.e. they must be allocated in pairs).
+Which I think either amounts to a 16K mode, or else halving the amount of physical memory.

+So I think the bottom line here is that this feature (writing to both MMUs at the same time) is useful at present.

 # Physical Memory map i.e. after MMU